tianocore/edk2-pytool-extensions/docs/user/integrate/reporting.md

 running generic reports against the database.
 Reporting is supported both on regular packages (built with `stuart_ci_build`) and platform packages (built with `stuart_build`).

-There are three [stuart commands](/#what-can-i-ask-stuart-to-do) to create a database, then a forth command to run reports against the database: `stuart_setup`/`stuart_ci_setup`, `stuart_update`, and `stuart_parse`.
+There are three [stuart commands](/#what-can-i-ask-stuart-to-do) to create a database, then a fourth command to run reports against the database: `stuart_setup`/`stuart_ci_setup`, `stuart_update`, and `stuart_parse`.
 From there, a developer can directly query the sqlite3 database or call `stuart_report <report>` to run a pre-build report.